Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 freq_table$pred_gam <- predict(fit_gm)
 ```

-Keep in mind that if you fit a polynomial with more than three degrees you are asking for trouble.
+Remember that if you fit a polynomial with more than three degrees, you are asking for trouble.
 I am doing it here to demonstrate how good it might look, but it is a bad idea.
 You are asking for an unpredictable model.
-Don't do it.
+So please don't do it.

-To fit a logit curve we'll have to do something a little differently.
+We'll have to do something a little differently to fit a logit curve.
 We'll use the `SSlogis` function from the `stats` package to estimate starting points for our curve.
-This is a useful function, so keep it in mind.
+This is a valuable function, so keep it in mind.

 ```r